klaudiosinani/hyper-pokemon/readme.md

 Made for Pokémon enthusiasts by Pokémon enthusiasts ❤

-All of the wonderful Pokémon backgrounds were created by the amazing [Teej/TopHat](https://pldh.net/gallery/the493) & [MapleRose](https://twitter.com/PokeWalls)!
+All of the wonderful Pokémon backgrounds were created by the amazing [Teej/TopHat](https://pldh.net/gallery/the493) & [MapleRose](https://twitter.com/PokeWalls).

-🎉 Do you enjoy this project?
-Maybe you love **Star Wars**, **Yoda** or **Darth Vader**?<br/>Then, you will also love our [Hyper Star Wars](https://github.com/champloohq/hyper-star-wars) theme project!
+Do you enjoy this project?
+Maybe you love **Star Wars**, **Yoda** or **Darth Vader**?<br/>Then, you will also love our [Hyper Star Wars](https://github.com/champloohq/hyper-star-wars) theme project.
 Go have a peek 👀

-Come over to our [Gitter](https://gitter.im/hyper-pokemon/Lobby) chat or [Twitter](https://twitter.com/champloohq) account to share your thoughts on the project or to just say hi!
+Come over to our [Twitter](https://twitter.com/champloohq) account to share your thoughts on the project or to just say hi.

-Track the creation/progress of all themes on our [Trello board](https://trello.com/b/pg3NWkan)!
+Track the creation/progress of all themes on our [Trello board](https://trello.com/b/pg3NWkan).

 Inspired by [Pokemon-Terminal](https://github.com/LazoCoder/Pokemon-Terminal).

 ## Vote the next Pokémon Region

-**Vote for the Pokémon Region you want to see themes from next!**<br/>
+Vote for the Pokémon Region you want to see themes from next.<br/>
-In essence, this poll will determine the creation order of all Pokémon Regions!<br/>
+In essence, this poll will determine the creation order of all Pokémon Regions.<br/>
-The poll will be kept alive until the project's completion, when all **600+** themes will be available!
+The poll will be kept alive until the project's completion, when all **600+** themes will be available.

-Trainers make your choice!

 [![](https://m131jyck4m.execute-api.us-west-2.amazonaws.com/prod/poll/01BMH8W2ETBFXQ9H6PSS0X9VZ8/Johto)](https://m131jyck4m.execute-api.us-west-2.amazonaws.com/prod/poll/01BMH8W2ETBFXQ9H6PSS0X9VZ8/Johto/vote)
 [![](https://m131jyck4m.execute-api.us-west-2.amazonaws.com/prod/poll/01BMH8W2ETBFXQ9H6PSS0X9VZ8/Hoenn)](https://m131jyck4m.execute-api.us-west-2.amazonaws.com/prod/poll/01BMH8W2ETBFXQ9H6PSS0X9VZ8/Hoenn/vote)